worldcoin/wallet-bridge/README.md

 The bridge is made so that it cannot eavesdrop on any messages.
 The bridge expects only ciphertext. **All clients MUST encrypt all payloads before submitting to the bridge.**.

-**Importantly** this bridge is completely agnostic to any client or environment, it simply relays messages, hence it implements no logic or opinions related to client handling.
+- **Importantly** this bridge is completely agnostic to any client or environment, it simply relays messages, hence it implements no logic or opinions related to client handling.
+- All messages received by this bridge are temporarily held for delivery, but are automatically purged after a period of time.
+This service has and SHOULD NOT have _persisting_ storage.

 ## Use Case: World ID Protocol